g-lalevee/apihub-curation-AAS/README.md

     Next, you need to associate this new curation with your ingestion Apigee X plugin.

-  3. Configuration: Plugin
+  3. Link the Plugin to the Curation

      To associate your new curation:

         1. Select the **Plugin** sub-menu, then click **Setup a new Plugin**
         2. Find the plugin instance you want to modify (e.g., the "Apigee X and Hybrid plugin")
         3. Click the **See details** option for that plugin instance
         4. In the plugin details pane, locate the Curation logic setting
         5. Change the value from Default curation to your custom curation: from the dropdown list, select the custom curation you set up in the previous step
         6. Click **Save** to apply the changes

      Once you save, the plugin will begin to use your new curation logic for all future data ingestion, automatically applying your custom rules and enriching your API data in a way that aligns with your organization's specific needs.

 ---